 Remember, Noah was a descendant of Adam, and we are being told Noah and his family did not join in marriage with the Fallen Angels, their genealogy was not polluted.
 This is why Noah and his family were "without blemish, without spot in their posterity".
 This is why Noah and his family were selected by God, and saved from the Flood God sent on the region, (2 Peter 2:4).

 Through careful study of the Bible, we now understand Noah's Flood was due to the Fallen Angels taking the daughters of Adam (and his descendant's daughters) as wives.
 This unholy affair led to the birth of Giants which "multiplied" the wickedness in the "land".
 The Fallen Angels did this in an attempt to pollute and pervert the genealogy of the Adamites, preventing the birth of Christ, and destroying God's Plan for Salvation.

 Noah and his family were spared from the Flood as they remained "righteous", and their genealogy was "perfect", as they did not intermarry with the Fallen Angels.

-God then sent the Flood to cleanse the “land” from the Giants, the unholy and abomination of marriage with the Fallen Angels, and everyone else who participated in the “wickedness” in the “land”.
-No doubt, it was at this time when the Fallen Angels became bound, “in everlasting chains under darkness unto the judgment of the great day”, (Jude 1:6).
+God then sent the Flood to cleanse the "land" of the abominable marriage with Fallen Angels, to the resulting children who were Giants, and everyone else who participated in the "wickedness" in the "land".
+No doubt, it was at this time when the Fallen Angels became bound, "in everlasting chains under darkness unto the judgment of the great day", (Jude 1:6).